pycom/pycom-documentation/content/firmwareapi/pycom/network/https/server.md

 #### resource.register_request_handler(method, *, callback)

 Registers the servers operation on the given resource.
+Calling multiple times this function, only the most recent methods are registered.
 * `method` is the indication of the desired action to be performed for a given resource.
 It can be `HTTP_Server.GET`, `HTTP_Server.POST`, `HTTP_Server.PUT`, `HTTP_Server.DELETE`, or any combination at the same time.
 Calling method again with different method, unregisters recent settings, and resets the new one(s).
 * `callback` can be assigned to the resource, it contains information about Client's request:
    * `uri` is the full path of the resource to be requested.